OpenKH/OpenKh/docs/kh2/file/type/msn.md

 | 64 | ???
 | 128 | ???

-### Pause Menu Controller
+#### Pause Menu Controller

 Defines the type of Pause Menu Available when pressing start.
-Known values are as follows:

 | Value | Description |
 |-------|-------------|